artistCDMJ/Draw2Paint/README.md

 Compositor node editor.
 The user can then press 2Compositor to take the next step of adding Filter nodes, Color \
 Adjustment nodes, additional images or textures combined with Color Mix nodes and Transform/Scale/Rotate nodes etc.
 Presets are going to be made later for some basic effects to apply to the target painting as if using Flash Layer \
 Styles.
 Lots of stuff possible.
+Edit: added swap editor to automatically take you to Compositor.

+**PhotoStack2Compositor**
+Similar to Image2Compositor, but this is for a whole group node called the PhotoStack that we can now manipulate \
+a way to send the whole lot of images and mix nodes to the Compositor to edit.
+Automatic editor swap.

 **Compositor2Image**
 This sends the render of the Viewer node to the C:\tmp\ folder and then loads it into a new image texture node in \
 the shader tree.
 Press 2ShaderEditor to go back and connect the new image node to the shader color input.

-**Flatten Images**
-This requires selecting two images to combine and this will send them to a compositor session
+Might be \
+already automatic on the return, I've been adding the operator for swap editor to as much of this as possible.

 **New Texture Node from Active Texture**
 This will duplicate the size of the image in the active image node to a new generated image node in the Compositor

-**New Image from Active IMage Size**
+**New Image from Active Image Size**
 This will create a new image texture from the size of the active image in the Image Editor

 **EZPaint Additions**